 After completing a chemical engineering degree at the University of Queensland, Kathryn commenced her professional career as a petroleum engineer with Esso Australia (now Exxon Mobil).
 She then moved into management consulting with McKinsey & Co, working on engagements in strategy and change management.
 Thereafter began her executive career, first of all with ANZ, including as GM of their Retail Bank in NZ and as MD of Banking Products.
 Following this, Kathryn joined BlueScope Steel as President Australian Building and Logistics Solutions and later became President Asia, based in Singapore.
 Finally, at Linfox she was President Fast Moving Consumer Goods.

-Now pursuing a non-executive career, Kathryn is Chair of Boral Limited, Deputy Chair of CSIRO, and is on the boards of listed companies National Australia Bank Limited and Djerriwarrh Investments.
+Now pursuing a non-executive career, Kathryn is currently Deputy Board Chair of CSIRO and is on the boards of listed companies National Australia Bank and Djerriwarrh Investments Limited.
 Kathryn was a member of the board of the Reserve Bank of Australia from 2013 to 2018.
 In the non-profit sector, Kathryn is Chair of the Breast Cancer Network Australia (BCNA), and is a board member of the Grattan Institute, the Myer Foundation, and the Male Champions of Change.
 She also has served as President of Chief Executive Women, Chair of the Melbourne Recital Centre and Chair of Parks Victoria.

 Kathryn is a Fellow of the Australian Academy of Technology and Engineering.
 In addition to her engineering degree, Kathryn holds a master’s degree of commerce in organisational behaviour with honours from the University of NSW, that has also awarded her an honorary Doctor of Business and the Ada Lovelace Medal in 2017 that recognises an Outstanding Woman Engineer.
 She was a recipient of the University of Queensland’s Inaugural Vice Chancellor’s Alumni Excellence Award in 2013, and the University also awarded her an honorary Doctor of Chemical Engineering.